 Free Summer Music at Lumos

-Tune Tours is a Great American Standards band that got its start during the early covid era with the video series of the same name that they made all over the state of Oregon.
-They received wide exposure and acclaim while sharing their music outdoors in the summer of 2020 and 2021 on Youtube.
-They’ve Opened for Norah Jones at the Britt Festival, performed at the Mt Hood Jazz Festival, Blue Mountain Community College, the Oregon Garden, wineries and venues, festivals, and events all over the state.

-Tune Tours is an acoustic combo created by Jon Deshler on trumpet and Neal Grandstaff on guitar.
-They perform in duos, trios, quartets, and quintets as needed.
-See some of their work at: https://www.youtube.com/@jondeshler
+The Brutal Bridges Band is best described as a Corvallis-based group of singer-songwriters & music-lovers blending rockabilly, indie and alternative with a creative cadence of funk and a dash of drawl-less country.
+They love performing for their community and making new fans and friends along the way.

-Bring a blanket or lawn chair and enjoy some wine and tunes.
+Bring a blanket or lawn chair and enjoy a glass of wine and some great tunes.
+Picnics are welcome.

 UPCOMING Summer Music at Lumos: